Kay Bojesen

 Kay Bojesen (15 August 1886 – 28 August 1958) was a Danish silversmith and designer.
 He is best known for creating wooden animals, especially his wooden monkey which was exhibited at the Victoria and Albert museum in London in the nineteen-fifties, and which today is considered a design classic.

 Early life and education

 Bojesen was born on 15 August 1886 in Copenhagen, Denmark.
 He first trained to be a grocer, but in 1906 began working for Danish silversmith Georg Jensen.
 The Danish Museum of Art & Design describes his early work as being in an Art Nouveau style, likely due to Jensen's influence.
-He shot himself in 1957.

 Career

 In 1922, Bojesen began designing wooden toys, typically about six to ten inches tall, with moveable limbs.
 These included a teak and limba monkey (1951), an oak elephant, a bear made of oak and maple, a rocking horse of beech, a parrot, a dachshund, and toy soldiers of the Danish Royal Guard including a drummer, a private with rifle and a standard-bearer.
 In 1990, Danish design house Rosendahl bought the rights to the toys.

 In 1931, Bojesen was one of the key founders of the design exhibition gallery and shop called "Den Permanente" (The Permanent), a collective which aimed to exhibit the best of Danish design.